saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 Statement 3
 ```

-The next statement sees the value assigned by the previous statement.
+Each following statement can observe the value assigned by the previous statement.

 ### Typical Use

-Blocking assignments are normally used for:
+Blocking assignments are generally used for:

 * Combinational logic.
-* Intermediate calculations inside combinational blocks.
+* Intermediate calculations in combinational blocks.
 * Procedural combinational descriptions.

 ---